BOB4Drone/Drone_Hacking_Guideline_ENG/2-body/1_software-uav.md

     }
     ```

-    Puzzing module code - When executing the module, the global variable was turned into True and purged.
+    fuzzing module code - When executing the module, the global variable was turned into True and fuzzed.

     ```
     #include <px4_platform_common/log.h>